EMERGING LIGHTS – SYNAXCAPE

 *INSTALLATION SPECIFICALLY DESIGNED FOR LUZMADRID 2026

-UDIT is a private university in Madrid which specialises in design, innovation and technology.
-Its educational model and the approach of its Interior Design degree combine creativity, critical thinking and technical training, with a focus on practical application and professional development.
-Synaxcape was developed for LuzMadrid 2026 by a team comprised of Ainhoa Pérez, Amelia González Ortiz, Sara Madrid Antón, Pedro Cerisola and Javier F. Gorostiza.
+UDIT is a private university based in Madrid specializing in design, innovation, and technology.
+Its educational model and the approach of its Bachelor’s Degree in Design and Product Development integrate creativity, critical thinking, and technical skills, with training geared towards practical application and connections to the professional field.
+Synaxcape was developed for LuzMadrid 2026 by a team comprised of students Ainhoa Pérez, Amelia González Ortiz, and Sara Madrid Antón, professors and researchers Pedro Cerisola and Javier F. Gorostiza, and in collaboration between UDIT and Estudio Cerisola.

 UDIT – University of Design, Innovation and Technology in collaboration with Estudio Cerisola + Robita Lab